 Proposed by Vitalik Buterin in 2013, the network quickly gained popularity among developers soon after it was launched on July 30th, 2015.
 Today, ETH remains one of the most robust cryptocurrencies, and it continues to expand its horizons for the public without relying on any single authority.

 What Is Ethereum Classic (ETC)?

-Ethereum Classic is a hard fork of the source platform Ethereum which occurred in 2016 after the hack of the Ethereum-based Decentralized Autonomous Organization (DAO).
+ETC is a hard fork of the source platform Ethereum which occurred in 2016 after the hack of the Ethereum-based Decentralized Autonomous Organization (As an open sourced blockchain ledger, Decentralized Autonomous Organization (DAO) is determined by a clear set of rules ...).
 The community got split into two opposing camps, and the same happened to the project as well.
 Let’s take a closer look at how such an event came into existence.

 The History of The Decentralized Autonomous Organization (DAO)